Choledochal Cysts and other Biliary Malformations

 Choledochal cysts are typically diagnosed as one of several types:

-- Type I: Cyst of the extrahepatic (outside the liver) biliary duct.
-Most common type, accounting for approximately half of all choledochal cysts.
+- Type I: Cyst of the bile duct.
+This is the most common type of choledochal cyst, accounting for about half of all choledochal cysts.

-- Type II: Pouching or sac on the common bile duct.
+- Type II: Pouching or sac on the bile duct.

-- Type III: Cyst within the wall of the duodenum or pancreas.
+- Type III: Cyst within the wall of the duodenum (where the duct connects to the liver) or pancreas.

-- Type IV: A type I cyst with extension of the dilation into the intrahepatic (inside the liver) biliary ducts.
+- Type IV: A Type I cyst that extends into the liver along the bile ducts.

-- Type V: Multiple intrahepatic cystic dilations of the biliary ducts, also known as Caroli’s Disease.
+- Type V: Multiple cysts along the bile duct inside the liver, also known as Caroli’s Disease.